Intel 4004: Into production

 With the design complete, Shima returned to Japan to begin building a prototype of the calculator.
 The first wafers of the 4001 were processed in October 1970, followed by the 4003 and 4002 in November.
 The 4002 proved to have a minor problem that was easily corrected.
 The first 4004s arrived at the end of December, and were completely non-functional.
 Probing the chip, Faggin found that the buried-contact fabrication step had been left out.
-A second run was fabricated in January 1971 and the 4004 worked perfectly except for two minor problems.
+A second run was fabricated in January 1971 and the 4004 worked as expected except for two minor problems.

-Faggin was sending samples of these chips to Shima as they arrived.
-In April, they learned the calculator prototype was operational.
-Later that month, Shima sent Intel the final masks for the 4001 ROMs, the design was now complete.
+Faggin was sending samples of these chips to Shima as they arrived in February 1971.
+In April of that year, they learned the calculator prototype was operational.
+Later that month Shima sent Intel the final masks for the 4001 ROMs, the design was now complete.
 It consisted of one 4004, two 4002, three 4003, and four 4001 chips.
 An additional 4001 supplied the optional square root function.
-One final change was added after Faggin found a frustrating problem in the 4001 that only occurred when the chips were hot.
-Adding a new register decoder circuit was Faggin's solution.
-The same problem was also seen in the 4002 and the same solution was used.
-Production began in quantity in August 1971.
+One final change was added after Faggin found a problem in the 4001 and 4002 that occurred only when the chips were hot.
+Adding a new register decoder circuit in both solved the issue.
+Quantity production began in August 1971.